 Junior Volleyball is a program of the Delta Region of USA Volleyball directed at individuals 18 years or younger.
-The purpose of the Delta Region Junior Volleyball program is to offer our youth an opportunity to become involved in a wholesome and beneficial athletic activity, which they can pursue at various skill levels.
+The purpose of the Delta Region Junior Volleyball programs is to offer our youth an opportunity to become involved in a wholesome and beneficial athletic activity, which they can pursue at various skill levels.
 Youth participants should be introduced to the joys of athletic competition, should learn good lifetime physical activity habits during their formative years, and should be exposed to basic and complex volleyball skills.
-The Delta Region Junior Volleyball program should be a bridge between Junior Volleyball (age 18 and under) and Adult Volleyball.
-The Delta Region Junior Volleyball program is only a part of the development of our youth.
-Everyone involved should recognize that family and school issues have priority over this program.
+The Delta Region Junior Volleyball programs should be a bridge between Junior Volleyball (age 18 and under) and Adult Volleyball.
+The Delta Region Junior Volleyball programs are only a part of the development of our youth.
+Everyone involved should recognize that family and school issues have priority over these programs.
 The region does not guarantee that every youth participant will be invited to play on a team as clubs and teams are private enterprises.

 Finding the right club for your son or daughter can be a daunting task.
 If you are new to club volleyball you will want to find out as much information as you can about the clubs in your area before you make your selection.

 First of all, it is a serious commitment of time and money.
 It is my hope that this guide will help the volleyball family make an informed decision.

 At a minimal level, club volleyball provides the opportunity to learn and improve volleyball skills through hours of additional practice and competition.
 Club volleyball gives players the opportunity to enhance athletic, social and leadership skills, making new friends from other schools and areas.
 In addition, since players regularly officiate matches when they are not playing, leadership skills and knowledge and understanding of the game is enhanced.